 Insurance Company Tactics

 Insurance providers prioritize profits over payouts.
-They may delay responses, undervalue damages, or deny claims outright.
-Adjusters often pressure victims into quick settlements, hoping they accept far less than they deserve.
+They may delay responses, undervalue damages, or outright deny claims.
+Adjusters often pressure victims into accepting quick settlements, hoping they will settle for far less than they are entitled to.
 Victims who lack experience with insurance negotiations usually struggle to fight back against these tactics.

 Severe or Long-Term Injuries

 Accidents that cause serious injuries introduce additional legal and financial challenges.
 Medical bills increase, future treatments remain uncertain, and lost wages affect economic stability.
-Insurance companies frequently dispute long-term medical claims, arguing that injuries existed before the crash or that treatments remain unnecessary.
+Insurance companies frequently dispute long-term medical claims, arguing that the injuries predated the crash or that the treatments are unnecessary.

 Calculating fair compensation for ongoing medical care and reduced earning capacity creates further complications.